pywbem/pywbemtools/docs/pywbemclicommands.rst

 Class command-group
 -------------------

-The **class** group defines subcommands that act on CIM classes. see :ref:`pywbemcli class --help`.
+The **class** group defines commands that act on CIM classes. see :ref:`pywbemcli class --help`.
 This group includes the following commands:

-* **associators** to retrieve the class associators classes or classnames if the (``-o``/``--names-only``) option is set for a class defined by the CLASSNAME argument in the namespace with this subcommand or the default namespace and displayed in the defined format.
+* **associators** to retrieve the class associators classes or classnames if the (``-o``/``--names-only``) option is set for a class defined by the CLASSNAME argument in the namespace with this command or the default namespace and displayed in the defined format.
 If successful it displays the classes/classnames in the :term:`CIM model output formats` (see :ref:`Output formats`).
 If unsuccesful it an exception.
-This subcommand returns the class associators, not the instance associators.
+This command returns the class associators, not the instance associators.
 The :ref:`Instance command-group` includes the corresponding associators operation for instances: